User Guide

 - That’s it.
 Failed login attempts are now delayed by 1 second automatically.

 For fine-tuning, navigate to Settings → Login Delay Shield.
-The settings page shows a protection summary at the top with a count of enabled features (out of 8), followed by collapsible sections for each feature area.
+The settings page opens with the Security Setup Wizard and a protection summary showing how many features are enabled, followed by collapsible sections for each feature area.

 Delay Settings